The Family Snape:

 I’m not of the opinion that Rowling’s version is any kind of an improvement, because it leaves far too many of our original questions unanswered, raises a whole raft of new ones, and does not properly account for what she had told us some books earlier.
 Although it really isn’t that broadly different in every particular.

-In any case, the issue raised here that seems to be clearest is that Snape, unlike Tom Riddle or Harry Potter, was wizarding-raised, for the most part, even if the wizards who raised him were living incognito out among Muggles, in a predominantly Muggle town, well away from others of their own kind.
+In any case, the issue raised here that seems to be clearest is that Snape, unlike Tom Riddle or Harry Potter, was wizarding-raised, for the most part.
+Even if the wizards who raised him were living incognito out among Muggles, in a predominantly Muggle town, well away from others of their own kind.
 He was brought up understanding wizarding practices and wizarding culture, and by the time he boarded the Hogwarts Express, there was probably nothing in any of his speech or manner to tip anyone off to the fact that he was a halfblood.

-Which undoubtedly did him few favors in he eyes of the likes of James Potter and Sirius Black who, already being at the top of the social tree, despised him for his refusal to remain at the bottom.
+All of which undoubtedly did him few favors in he eyes of the likes of James Potter and Sirius Black who, already being at the top of the social tree, despised him for his refusal to remain at the bottom.
 Social-climbers rarely gain the approval of those on the level that they aspire to.

-Regarding the “good Professor’s” character; it’s evident that within the parameters of my own interpretation of Dark vs. Light magic, there was a faint chance that Severus Snape might have sustained some faint degree of psychic, or to be more accurate, perceptual damage from unadvisedly early inadequately supervised experiments with the Dark Arts.
+Regarding the “good Professor’s” character; it’s evident that within the parameters of my own interpretation of Dark vs. Light magic, there was a faint chance that Severus Snape might have sustained some faint degree of psychic, or to be more accurate, perceptual damage from unadvisedly early inadequately supervised experiments with chaotic magic aka: the Dark Arts.
 But such an extrapolation is probably in excess of the requirements.
 Whatever the actual level of such (hypothetical) damage might have been remains uncertain since it probably overlays what, from our glimpse into the Pensieve, and later confirmed by Rowling in a far more extensive trip into the Pensieve, seems likely to have been a poorly-socialized base, to begin with.

-We have no data to confirm any supposition that he attended primary School with Lily Evans.
+We have no data to confirm any supposition that he attended primary school with Lily Evans.
 Indeed, despite the fact that they were almost exactly the same age, it was Petunia who pointed out who he was.
 By that time Lily would have been attending school for some 3–4 years already.
 Indeed, turning the whole issue around and looking at it from another direction, it seems perfectly reasonable to assume that nosey Petunia was so high-handed and scornful about identifying him as “that Snape boy” might well have been because the “Snape boy” was known to not be in school.
 I think that Snape and Lily’s only point of contact was in that playground.
-He was educated at home, quite possibly self-educated.
-He probably had never had to deal with other people his own age until he screwed up his courage to approach Lily Evans in the playground.
+He was educated at home, quite possibly largly self-educated.
+He had probably never had to deal with other people his own age until he screwed up his courage to approach Lily Evans in the playground.
 And we saw about how well that went.

 Such perceptual damage does not require a library, of course, nor is it necessary for the purposes of interpretation.
 Precocious magical development and a lack of proper supervision is all that would be required.
 Tom Riddle certainly had no access to such a library, and doesn’t appear to have needed one.
 Nor for that matter did Lily Evans, whose willingness to “use” friends until she made higher status ones is certainly no indication of a warm heart.
 In fact, from everything we’ve been told in canon so far, if there is anyone else we’ve met who might have sustained some degree of this kind of perceptual damage — whether or not through a history of incidents involving precocious, wandless magic — one of our best candidates is probably Fred Weasley.
 Possibly George as well.
 I rather doubt that anyone outside their charmed circle of two ever really quite registered as “real” people to the Weasley twins.
 They certainly do not treat other people as if they considered them to be “real”.